bogdan-kulynych/textfool/README.md

-# Realistic-looking adversarial examples for text classification
+# Plausibly looking adversarial examples for text classification

 ![Examples of adversarial examples](images/examples.png)

-Well, kind of realistic-looking.
-This is a proof of concept showing "imperceptible" adversarial examples for text classifiers.
+Well, kind of.
+This is a proof of concept showing "imperceptible" [adversarial examples](https://blog.openai.com/adversarial-example-research/) for text classifiers.

 ## Setup